zedapp/zed/README.md

 Zed
 ======

 Welcome to [Zed](http://zedapp.org), a code editor built using web technologies, designed to rethink some of the assumptions that underly most editors today.
-Some of the editor's core features are the features it does **not** have:
+Core features that the editor does **not** have:

 * Tabs
 * Always visible file tree